alexperronnet/openclassrooms-14-hrnet-admin/README.md

 # HRnet

 > [!CAUTION]
-> This repository contains a project completed as part of my training at [OpenClassrooms](https://openclassrooms.com).
-Having successfully concluded the program, the project is now archived and is no longer maintained.
-Please note that the repository remains available for reference purposes only; some links or features may not work as expected.
+> This repository hosts a project completed as part of my [OpenClassrooms](https://openclassrooms.com) training program.
+Having successfully completed the program, the project has now been archived and will no longer be actively maintained.
+Please be aware that while the repository will remain accessible for reference, some links or features may no longer function as intended.

 ![Preview](./.github/assets/preview.png)